-As was noted by Lawyer Monthly in January, concerns among legal firms relate to issues like GDPR, data breaches and cyber-attacks.
+As was noted by Lawyer Monthly in January 2019, concerns among legal firms relate to issues like GDPR, data breaches and cyber-attacks.
 These worries cannot be dismissed as simple Luddism; it is important to ask whether each new use of technology is appropriate.
-For example, tax lawyers and tech experts alike will be aware of the widespread misgivings about the government’s Making Tax Digital Programme.
+For example, tax lawyers and tech experts alike will be aware of the widespread misgivings about the government’s Making Tax Digital programme.

 What other fears exist?

 Indeed, there are deep fears over just how far automation and digitisation will go and its consequences:

 - Some fear a future in which robots with artificial intelligence put lawyers out of work